peppertech/OracleJETWorkshop2019/part2.md

 ```js
 ojet serve
 ```
 This project contains multiple pages that have a vast majority of the JET components included in them.
 The *All* page is just that, it contains all of the components.
 The other pages have the same components broken out into smaller categories.
-The project also has a custom *after-build* hook script that packages the custom theme that you are going to write during this workshop, into a .zip file so that you can share it or re-use it in other applications.
+The project also has a custom *after_build* hook script that packages the custom theme that you are going to write during this workshop, into a .zip file so that you can share it or re-use it in other applications.
 Specifically with a Visual Builder application, as you will see at the end of the workshop.

 After you've had a look around, press Ctrl-C in the command window to stop the server.